 On the next screen, select Website.
-Your site will show on mobile, but you are not setting up an app so you will not track that way.
-The stats for your website will be tracked for both desktop and mobile users.
+Your site will show on mobile, but you are not setting up an app, so you will not track that way.
+The stats for your website will be monitored for both desktop and mobile users.

 You will now see your tracking code.
-This is the code you will need to add to your site to connect it to Google Analytics.
+That is the code you will need to add to your site to connect it to Google Analytics.
 Copy the ENTIRE code you see.
-This will be added to your header file.
+You will add it to your header file.